OutSystems/FTThesis.ModelAPITest/README.md

 OR

 features <configFile.yml> <moduleFile.oml> <outputFile.oml> - for inserting toggles in an OML according to a config file specifying feature context

+## Branches

+**Master** is the main program, running the thesis base transformation

+**FullApplications** runs the transformation for an application and not only one module.
+This composes thesis' future work.